 Informational Paragraph Presentations

-Topic Humanism The School of Athens
+Торіс Humanism The School of Athens

 What is the main idea?

 How is the main idea supported?

-ntional paragraphs you just heard, the t made it so effective? nink of one you felt was particularly
+Of the informational paragraphs you just heard, think of one you felt was particularly effective.
+What made it so effective?